nobletang/Species-Identification-w-Image-Recognition/README.md

 Because there are not enough images to properly train a model with nearly 100 classes, data augmentation will be used to make the model more generalizable.
 Each image will randomly flip, change in brightness, crop, and many other transformations.
 Also, with these images being RGB, the images will need to be standardized and represented in the range of 0 and 1.

 # Modeling

-* what models are we doing
-* what models have we tried
-* what model is the final model
-* how did we get to the model
-* what is transfer learning
-* what is an ensemble

 Through many iterations, the final model came out to be a convolutional neural network (CNN) with several layers.
 The model would look through each image and run for 20 epochs.
 There is also a learning rate that will reduce the rate at which the model will train.
 The goal of the learning rate is to keep training loss to not get too ahead of the validation loss.